-Pacers are "trail companions" who may accompany only 100 mile runners on foot, at any time after 8:00 PM Saturday night, from the nearest aid station.
+Pacers are "trail companions" who may accompany only 100 mile runners on foot, at any time after 8:00 PM Saturday night, from any aid station or Base Camp/Start/Finish Line.
 All racers over the age of 65 may be accompanied by a pacer at any time during, or for the entirety of the race.
 Pacing by bicycle or any other mode of transportation is not permitted.
 Each runner is permitted one pacer at any given time (following the above time restrictions).
 Pacers must stay with their runner at all times and should enter/leave each aid station WITH their runner.
 Pacers may aid in replenishment of supplies while in the aid stations, but may NOT arrive before or depart after their runner to speed up the replenishment process.